Table of Contents

 - Management of Pancreatitis in Children

 Introduction to Pancreatitis in Children

-Pancreatitis epitomizes the inflammation of the pancreas, an organ with capabilities to secrete various enzymes which help digestion.
-These enzymes are capable of bringing about lysis of huge critical molecules such as proteins, fats, and carbohydrates.
-They are critical for proper absorption of these nutrients from the ingested food.
-However, these very enzymes can create havoc when activated at the wrong place, at the wrong time.
-They bring about mayhem as they induce autolysis and inflammation.
-Pancreatitis can be very deceptive.
-It can be mild, severe, lethal or incapacitating with serious damage to the quality of life of the patient.
+Pancreatitis epitomizes the inflammation of the pancreas, an organ that secretes various enzymes that help digestion.
+These enzymes aid the breakdown of critical molecules, such as proteins, fats, and carbohydrates, and are important for the proper absorption of these nutrients from ingested food.
+However, these enzymes have deleterious effects if improperly secreted with respect to location and time because the enzymes induce autolysis and inflammation.
+Pancreatitis may have a subtle presentation.
+Pancreatitis can be mild, severe, lethal, or incapacitating, seriously impairing quality of life.

 Epidemiology of Pancreatitis in Children

-Pancreatitis is more frequent in the adult population; however, evidence attests to the fact that there is a possible increase in the incidence of pediatric pancreatitis.
-This rise in the incidence could be due to a true increase in the frequency of pediatric pancreatitis, or an increased awareness about the condition.
+Pancreatitis is more frequent in the adult population; however, evidence suggests a possible increase in the incidence of pediatric pancreatitis.
+This rise in incidence could be due to a true increase in the frequency of pediatric pancreatitis or due to increased awareness about the condition.

 Classification of Pancreatitis in Children

-Acute pancreatitis often signifies episodic bouts of inflammation of the pancreas, while chronic denotes a more long-standing process.
+Acute pancreatitis is often characterized by episodic bouts of inflammation, while chronic pancreatitis involves a long-standing process.

-There are many cumulative scoring systems in place to judge and prognosticate various aspects of pancreatitis, but there is also conflicting evidence to determine the superiority of one single score over the other.
-At present, none gains unequivocal acceptance over the others.
-The prominent, significant and most relevant are as follows:
+There are many cumulative scoring systems for assessing and prognosticating various aspects of pancreatitis, but there is also conflicting evidence regarding the superiority of one score over the others.

 - Ranson criteria